lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 REVERT
 ```

-After revoking the permission, when `RegularUser` queries the `Membership` table, the data appears masked according to the masking rules defined on the columns.
-This reinforces the Dynamic Data Masking's capability to protect sensitive information from unauthorized access, ensuring that only users with the `UNMASK` permission can view data in its unmasked form.
+Now when `RegularUser` queries the `Membership` table, the data once again appears masked according to the masking rules defined on the columns.

 ### Granular DDM Permissions (new in SQL Server 2022)

-The granular DDM permissions feature introduced in SQL Server 2022 is a significant enhancement that addresses a major limitation in previous versions.
-Previously, SQL Server allowed granting or revoking the `UNMASK` permission only at the database level, which limited its flexibility and adoption.
-However, SQL Server 2022 expands this capability, offering much-needed granularity.
-Now, administrators can grant or revoke `UNMASK` permissions at various levels, providing tailored access control that matches specific security requirements.
+The granular DDM permissions feature introduced in SQL Server 2022 is a significant enhancement that addresses a major limitation in earlier versions.
+Previously, SQL Server allowed granting or revoking the `UNMASK` permission only as a database-wide permission.
+This meant that a user with the `UNMASK` permission can see the value of every masked column in every table in the database, and this behavior has significantly limited its flexibility and adoption.

+But now, SQL Server 2022 offers this much-needed granularity.
+The `UNMASK` permission can now be granted or revoked at various levels, providing tailored access control that matches specific security requirements.

-This granular control can be applied:
+Specifically, this granular control can be applied at the:

 - **Database Level**: As before, affecting all masked columns across the entire database.
-- **Schema Level**: Affecting all tables within a specific schema.
+- **Schema Level**: Unmasks all tables within a specific schema.
-- **Table Level**: Applying to all columns within a specific table.
+- **Table Level**: Unmasks all columns within a specific table.
-- **Column Level**: The most granular level, targeting individual columns within a table.
+- **Column Level**: The most granular level, which unmasks individual columns within a table.

 This flexibility greatly enhances the practical use of Dynamic Data Masking by allowing precise control over who can see unmasked data, ensuring that only authorized users can access sensitive information at the level of detail appropriate to their role or needs.
-Our next demo will focus on showcasing this functionality by granting `UNMASK` permissions at the individual column level.
+Our next exercise demonstrates this important new capability:

-Now we're going to set up a scenario where a specific user, named `ContactUser`, has been tasked with reaching out to members.
-To facilitate this, they'll need access to certain information that's normally masked, specifically the `FirstName`, `Phone`, and `Email` columns within the `Membership` table.
-However, they don't require access to the `DiscountCode`, which remains masked.
-Here's how you can achieve this with granular Dynamic Data Masking permissions in SQL Server 2022:
+Let's create another new user named `ContactUser`, who is tasked with reaching out to members.
+Thus, they'll need access to some columns that are normally masked, specifically the `FirstName`, `Phone`, and `Email` columns in the `Membership` table.
+However, they don't require access to the `DiscountCode`, which should remain masked.
+Run the following code to achieve this:

 ```sql
 -- Create a new user called ContactUser with no login